Maximizing Your Game: An Overview of Golf Performance Supplements

 Dietary Supplements: What You Need to Know

-Dietary supplements are products that contain vitamins, minerals, herbs, amino acids, or other naturally occurring substances intended to supplement the diet.
+Dietary supplements are products that contain vitamins, minerals, herbs, amino acids, or other naturally occurring compounds intended to supplement the diet.
 They come in various forms and aim to support health and performance.
 However, there is no consistent definition of what they can or cannot do, and they are not meant to diagnose, treat, cure, or prevent any disease.
 Unlike medications, supplements are regulated more like food, so their claims aren't held to the same rigorous standards.

 The Potential Benefits of Golf Supplements